yangxi628/CSU33012-GitHub-Visualiser/README.md

 * Amount of commits per day.
 * Total code added/remove per repository.

 The first aspect is that the more proficient a user is at a particular programming language, the more that user uses the language which corresponding to the ratio amount on the pie chart.
 ![Programming Languages in bytes](demo/graph1.png)

-The second aspect is that the user can view the amount of commits per day of the week to assess which day of the week you're most productive.
+The second aspect is that the user can view the number of commits per day of the week to assess which day of the week you're most productive.
 In the following chart, it shows that I am most productive on Thursdays and least productive on Wednesday.
 Using this information I could adjust my schedule to tailor more to my productive days.
 ![Commits Per Day](demo/graph2.png)

-The last aspect is to measure if the amount of insertions and deletion vs commits would have any correlation.
-From the graph, you can see that the amount of insertions vs deletion doesn't correlate to the amount of commits. eg. my `hacker-new-application` repository has the most insertions but has a low commits whereas my `healthy-ageing` repository has low insertions but a high amount of commits.
+The last aspect is to measure if the number of insertions and deletion vs commits would have any correlation.
+From the graph, you can see that the amount of insertions vs deletion doesn't correlate to the number of commits. eg. my `hacker-new-application` repository has the most insertions but has low commits whereas my `healthy-ageing` repository has low insertions but a high amount of commits.
 ![Total Add/Remove per Repository](demo/graph3.png)